10 Reasons Why OTs Should Be Using Occupation-Based Interventions

 As part of plan-of-care requirements for most OT practices, we are obligated to include goals that are functional in nature.
 Instead of typing up, “Patient will participate in 20 minute-duration of upper body therapeutic exercise at 5 lbs per UE”, we create more practical goals like “Patient will increase upper body strength to (insert score) in order to facilitate Independence in functional mobility and toileting task completion.”

-Encouraging active participation in occupation reassures both the patient and the therapist about what performance at home will look like.
+Encouraging active participation in meaningful occupation reassures both the patient and the therapist about what performance at home will look like.

 4. Re-admission numbers go down.